 Fibroids are tumors that grow in the uterine wall that are almost never cancerous (benign tumors or growths).
-Some uterine fibroids cause pelvic pain (mild, moderate, or severe), pain during intercourse, pelvic pressure pain, and may interfere with a woman’s ability conceive.
+Some uterine fibroids cause pelvic pain (mild, moderate, or severe), pain during intercourse, pelvic pressure pain, and may interfere with a woman's ability conceive.
+Fibroids may cause chronic pain.
 Uterine fibroids are most common in women in their 30s and 40s.
 Women that have symptoms should consult their OB/GYN doctor.
 Treatment may include medication for symptoms or surgical removal.

-Endometriosis is growth of the endometrial tissue (uterine tissue) in areas outside the uterus.
-This tissue may attach to many other organs such as the ovaries, bladder, or intestines.
+Endometriosis is growth of the endometrium (uterine tissue) in areas outside the uterus.
+This tissue may attach to many other organs such as the bladder or intestines or even reproductive organs like the ovaries.
 This tissue breaks down monthly just like normal endometrial tissue, but the tissue remnants and some blood is retained in the pelvis or abdomen and may cause periodic pelvic and abdominal pain.
 Treatment is with medication to reduce symptoms; sometimes surgery is required.
-Endometriosis may also increase a woman's ability to conceive.
+Endometriosis may also decrease a woman's ability to conceive.

 Urinary Tract Infection

 A urinary tract infection (UTI) may cause pelvic pain, but usually has associated painful urination (dysuria), frequent urge to urinate, and lower pelvic pressure.
 UTI's that involve the kidney may have flank pain in addition to fever and nausea.
 Almost all UTI's can be effectively treated with antibiotics, but delays in treatment can result in kidney damage.